Snorkel Vest – Why to Have One and What to Get

 A snorkeling vest is not for everyone.
-If you are strong swimmer, and are not concerned about any health issues, then it may be fine to go without one.
-We don't use them.
+If you are a strong swimmer, and are not concerned about any health issues, then it may be fine to go without one.
+We don’t use them.
 Honestly it would be safer for everyone to use one, because you never know what might happen.
 Go without at your own risk.

 Use a Regular Life Jacket?

 What about just wearing a normal boat PFD life jacket?
 You could.
 They generally have more buoyancy than you would want, making you float too high for comfortable viewing underwater.
 And they are bulky, making swimming more difficult.

 Use a Ski Belt or Water Noodle?